Why Everyone Wins with Direct to Consumer

 As a widget maker, you do some market research and see that high quality widgets are selling for $3.50.
 You realize that the widget likely only costs $1 to make, so you produce them and sell them right to the consumer.
 No middle man that takes an extra cut.

 As a direct to consumer retailer, you are able to sell the same quality, or higher quality, widget for almost half the price.

 In the end, you make more money, your customer pays less for a high quality product, everyone’s stress levels go down, and life becomes much more enjoyable.

 This direct-to-consumer transition means that we can branch out into more products.
-Our first digression from our incredibly awesome Montana shirts and hats (which will always be around) are the new Polartec Power Stretch fleeces.
+Our latest digression from our incredibly awesome Montana shirts and hats (which will always be around) are the new Timberline Flannels.